-When do Outbreak Filters quarantine messages?
+When does Outbreak Filters quarantine a message?

 What happens when the Outbreak quarantine fills up?

 When a quarantine exceeds the maximum space allocated to it, or if a message exceeds the maximum time setting, messages are automatically pruned from the quarantine to keep it within limits.
 Messages are removed on a first-in, first-out (FIFO) basis.
 In other words, the oldest messages are deleted first.
 You can configure a quarantine to either release (that is, deliver) or delete a message which must be pruned from a quarantine.
-If you choose to release messages, you may elect to have the subject line tagged with text you specify which will alert the recipient that the message was forced out of a quarantine.
+If you choose to release messages, you may elect to have the subject line tagged with the text you specify which will alert the recipient that the message was forced out of quarantine.

 Following release from the Outbreak quarantine, messages are re-scanned by the anti-virus module, and action is taken according to anti-virus policy.
 Depending on this policy, a message may be delivered, deleted, or delivered with viral attachments stripped.
 It is expected that viruses will often be found during re-scan after release from the Outbreak quarantine.
 The ESA mail_logs or message tracking can be consulted to determine if an individual message that was noted in the quarantine was found to be viral, and if and how it was delivered.

 Before a system quarantine fills up, an alert is sent when the quarantine reaches 75% full, and another alert is sent when it reaches 95% full.
-The Outbreak quarantine has an additional management feature that allows you to delete or release all messages that match a particular virus threat level (VTL).
-This allows for easy clearing of the quarantine after an anti-virus update is received which addresses a particular virus threat.
+The Outbreak Quarantine has an additional management feature that allows you to delete or release all messages that match a particular virus threat level (VTL).
+This allows for easy cleaning of the quarantine after an anti-virus update is received which addresses a particular virus threat.

 What is the meaning of the threat level for an Outbreak Rule?